tarwn/lessthandot-hugo/blogs/content/posts/2010-10-08-security-auditing-a-server.md

 ```
 This query displays all rights explicitly granted and denied in the database to database roles.

 In this query, name is the name of the database role.
 Type and type\_desc describe what the grantee principal id is. class and class\_desc describes what is having a right granted to it.
 Permission_name shows the permission, and state shows if that permission is being granted or denied.
-Object name is the object that is having a right granted, schema name is the schema name that&#8217;s being granted a right.
+Object name is the object that is having a right granted, schema name is the schema name that's being granted a right.

 sql
 select